 Who?
 50cc mopeds are available to riders aged 16 + who travel a medium distance to work (e.g. between 5-20 miles).
-125ccs are available to older clients (over 25) with road experience and longer distances to travel.
+110ccs are available to older clients (25 or over) with road experience and longer distances to travel.

 Making an application

-Download an application form and send it by post or email.
+Alternatively you can download an application form here and send it by post or email.

-We will contact you by phone within five working days of receiving your form to discuss your application and decide the next steps.
+We will contact you by phone within ten working days of receiving your form to discuss your application and decide the next steps.

 Care workers and agencies often have particular transport needs.
 We've put together some special advice and help for these individuals and organisations.

-information for Shropshire care agencies with tips and guidance on helping employees with their travel.
+For information for care agencies with tips and guidance on helping employees with their travel, click here.

 Promote the Scheme

-Promoting the scheme you can use the following resources to promote the wheels 2 work scheme for your employees, clients or with a job advert.
+Please use the following resources to promote the wheels2work scheme to your employees, clients or for inclusion in a job advert.
 We are able to supply hard copies on request.